Examples of Unilateral Contracts

-- Does something that’s restricted under his or her contract
+- An employee does something that's restricted under his or her contract.

 Bilateral Contract Example

-An example of Ted’s dog would be a bilateral a contract if Sara enterers into an exclave contract with him for the dog, as each party would then be under an obligation.
-The main distinction between bilateral and unilateral agreements is that a bilateral agreements creates a reciprocal obligation.
-Sara is now obligated to look for the cat and could be in violation of the contract for failing to do so.
-Ted is also under an obligation, as he would pay Jill $200 for the dog’s return, and he cannot offer the same agreement to outside parties.
+In the example of Ted's dog, the contract would be bilateral if Sara enters into an exclusive contract with him to search for the dog, as each party would then be under an obligation.
+The main distinction between bilateral and unilateral agreements is that a bilateral agreement creates a reciprocal obligation.
+Sara is now obligated to look for the dog and could be in violation of the contract for failing to do so.
+Ted is also under an obligation, as he would pay Jill $200 for the dog's return, and he cannot offer the same agreement to outside parties.

-To get additional examples of unilateral contracts, submit your legal inquiry to our UpCounsel marketplace.
+To get additional examples of unilateral contracts, you can post your legal need on the UpCounsel marketplace.
 UpCounsel has some of the best attorneys in the nation, and they will help you draft a solid unilateral agreement that will attract interested parties.
 In addition, our attorneys will help you craft clear and concise language that communicates your intentions, and they will help you through any legal difficulties that may come your way.